vhs tape in a box

 Option 1: VHS-C Adapter

-The adapter is simply a way to turn your VHS-C tapes into a standard VHS size for playability on a VCR system.
-You can buy them on Amazon, Best Buy, and other electronics stores for around $20 to $30.
-Then, you simply insert the VHS-C tape into the adapter, close the lid, and place it into your VCR
+A VHS-C adapter expands the smaller cassette into the size of a standard VHS tape so it can be inserted into a VCR.
+You can buy them onย Amazon, Best Buy, and other electronics storesย for around $20 to $30.
+To use one, insert the VHS-C tape into the adapter, close the lid securely, and then place the full-size adapter cassette into your VCR.

 Option 2: Camcorder